Sionna’s Investment Process

 - Conduct other competitive reconnaissance

-Sionna has integrated environmental, social and governance (ESG) questions into the Questionnaire – formalizing our process to ensure that any potential issues are raised and addressed during our fundamental research and analysis.
+Sionna has integrated ESG questions into the Questionnaire – formalizing our process to ensure that any potential issues are raised and addressed during our fundamental research and analysis.
 Sionna's Responsible Investing Policy can be found here.
+Sionna also incorporates ESG factors into our ownership practices.
+Sionna's Active Ownership Policy can be found here.